Retire in Guatemala

 We asked retirees if they have access to good medical care in Guatemala.
 They wrote:

 "Healthcare services in Guatemala are generally limited and of low quality.
 Access to healthcare is often difficult for many people, especially those living in rural areas.
 The public healthcare system is underfunded and understaffed, and many people rely on private healthcare providers for their medical needs.
 The country also has a high rate of maternal and infant mortality, and a lack of access to basic medical supplies and equipment.
-Despite these challenges, there are some initiatives in place to improve healthcare services in Guatemala, such as the introduction of a national health insurance system and the expansion of public health services," said one retiree in Guatemala.
+Despite these challenges, there are some initiatives in place to improve healthcare services in Guatemala, such as the introduction of a national health insurance system and the expansion of public health services," remarked one retiree in Guatemala.

 How do I meet people in Guatemala?